Eat Drink Talk THINK!!!

-- Dining Services has replaced two dish machines in the past year, cutting water consumption by 50 percent.
+- By replacing two dish machines in the past year, we cut water consumption by 50 percent.
 The equipment is manufactured and serviced by a local vendor.

 - We run dish machines during peak hours only, to conserve utilities and cleaning products.